Lesson video

 This is a little bit trickier than the first two word mats from this lesson because we haven't already gone through the synonyms and the word pairs.

-So you're going to have to use the picture, the definition and the sentence to help you work out which is a synonym and which is a word pair.
+So you're going to have to use the picture, the definition, and the sentence to help you work out which is a synonym and which is a word pair.

-So they're also going to be the same word class.
+Remember, synonyms have similar meaning, so they're also going to be the same word class.

 So that's a good clue for you.